littlejohntj/blink-stream/README.md

 ok now im making real hashes, lets now check the hash

 ok i'm kinda ok with how the access token stuff works now

+now lets just make sure were not totally failing on the error stuff end to end and we should be okay

+we also have to actually make sure were gettinga correct verify with a siws